dailymotion/dailymotion-swift-player-sdk-ios/README.md

 - Swift 3
 - iOS 8+

+**Note: this SDK is using IDFA collection (will be asked by Apple in iTunes Connect when you will submit your app in the store).
+You can still disable it if you really need to when instantiating `DMPlayerViewController`.**

 Note: If you require an Objective-C version of the library or support for iOS < 8, use the [old version](https://github.com/dailymotion/dailymotion-player-sdk-ios) of the library.

 ## Installation